-2. Groups
+2. G Froups

-1. Groups
+Groups

 Precise definition, first examples

 Order of a group, Cayley tables

 Other elementary properties of groups

+2

 2. The symmetries of a triangle

 Intuitive development of D_3

-Detailed proof that D_3 contains all symmetries of the triangle
+etailed proof that D_3 contains all symmetries of the triangle

-3. Cyclic groups and order of elements
+3. Cyclic groups and order of elements93

 Cyclic groups and generators

 The order of an element

 4. The roots of unity

 The algebraic structure of $\mathbb C$

 Roots of unity

-3. Subgroups
+3. S ubgroups 110

-1. Subgroups
+Subgroups 110

-2. Cosets
+Cosets

-The idea
+۷. The idea

+Equivalence classes

+From partitions to cosets

 Properties of Cosets

-3. Lagrange's Theorem
+Lagrange's Theorem

 4. Quotient Groups

 "Normal" subgroups

 Quotient groups

+Conjugation

 5. "Clockwork" groups

+8

-4. Isomorphisms
+4. Is somorphisms

-1. Homomorphisms
+Homomorphisms

-Group isomorphisms
+• Group isomorphisms

 Properties of group homomorphism

+2

 2. Consequences of isomorphism

 Isomorphism is an equivalence relation

 Isomorphism preserves basic properties of groups

 Isomorphism preserves the structure of subgroups

 3. The Isomorphism Theorem

 Motivating example

 The Isomorphism Theorem

 4. Automorphisms and groups of automorphisms

 The automorphism group

-5. Groups of permutations
+5. G Groups of permutations

-1. Permutations
+Permutations

 Permutations as functions

 Groups of permutations

-2. Cycle notation 4
+2. Cycle notation

 Cycles

 Cycle arithmetic

 Permutations as cycles

-3. Dihedral groups 3
+3. Dihedral groups

 From symmetries to permutations

 D_n and S_n

-4. Cayley's Theorem 8
+4. Cayley's Theorem

-5. Alternating groups 2
+Alternating groups

 Transpositions

 Even and odd permutations

 The alternating group

-6. The 15-puzzle 7
+6. The 15-puzzle

-6. Number theory
+6. N umber theory

-1. The Greatest Common Divisor 0
+1. The Greatest Common Divisor

 Common divisors

 The Euclidean Algorithm

 Bezout's identity

-2. The Chinese Remainder Theorem 18 6
+2. The Chinese Remainder Theorem

 The simple Chinese Remainder Theorem

 A generalized Chinese Remainder Theorem

-3. The Fundamental Theorem of Arithmetic 19 2
+The Fundamental Theorem of Arithmetic

-4. Multiplicative clockwork groups19 5
+4. Multiplicative clockwork groups

 Multiplication in \mathbb{Z}n

 Zero divisors

 Meet \mathbb{Z}n^

-5. Euler's Theorem 0
+5. Euler's Theorem

 Euler's Theorem

 Computing $\varphi(n)$

 Fast exponentiation

-6. RSA Encryption 4
+6. RSA Encryption

 Description and example

 Theory

 Part II.
 Rings

+7. R ings

+A structure for addition and multiplication

+2. Integral Domains and Fields

+Two convenient kinds of rings

+The field of fractions

+3. Polynomial rings

+Fundamental notions

+Properties of polynomials

-4. Euclidean domains 32
+4. Euclidean domains 45

-8. Ideals 38
+8. Ideals2 51

-1. Ideals
+1. Ideals 51

 Definition and examples

 Properties and elementary theory

-2. Principal Ideal Domains 45
+2. Principal Ideal Domains2 258

 Principal ideal domains

 Noetherian rings and the Ascending Chain Condition

-3. Cosets and Quotient Rings 50
+3. Cosets and Quotient Rings :63

 The necessity of ideals

 Using an ideal to create a new ring

-4. When is a quotient ring an integral domain or a field?
-55
+4. When is a quotient ring an integral domain or a field? :68

 Maximal and prime ideals

 A criterion that determines when a quotient ring is an integral domain or a field

-5. Ring isomorphisms 60
+5. Ring isomorphisms .73

 Ring homomorphisms and their properties

 The isomorphism theorem for rings

 A construction of the complex numbers

 Part III.
 Applications

-9. Roots of univariate polynomials .
-271
+9. Roots of univariate polynomials 284

-1. Radical extensions of a field .
-271
+1. Radical extensions of a field 284

 Extending a field by a root

 Complex roots

-2. The symmetries of the roots of a polynomial .
-277
+2. The symmetries of the roots of a polynomial 90

-3. Galois groups .
-280
+3. Galois groups

 Isomorphisms of field extensions that permute the roots

 Solving polynomials by radicals

-4. "Solvable" groups .286
+4. "Solvable" groups 00

-5. The Theorem of Abel and Ruffini .290
+5. The Theorem of Abel and Ruffini 03

 A "reverse-Lagrange" Theorem

 We cannot solve the quintic by radicals

-6. The Fundamental Theorem of Algebra .
-296
+6. The Fundamental Theorem of Algebra3 10

 Background from Calculus

 Some more algebra

 Proof of the Fundamental Theorem

-10. Factorization
+10 Factorization3 15

-1. The link between factoring and ideals .
-301
+10 1.
+The link between factoring and ideals

-2. Unique Factorization domains .304
+2. Unique Factorization domains

-3. Finite Fields I .
-307
+3. Finite Fields I

+The characteristic of a ring 4 1

+The character sine of a raing